Boundedness of bundle diffeomorphism groups over a circle: Introduction

 \bcor \ Suppose $k = k(\pi, r) \geq 1$ and $(N, \Gamma, r)$ satisfies Assumption $(\ast)$. \benum \item[{\rm (1)}] $clb_\pi d \,{\rm Diff}^r_\pi(M)_0 \leq k + 3$. \item[{\rm (2)}] \ ${\rm Diff}_\pi^r(M)_0$ is uniformly simple relative to ${\rm Ker}\,P$. \\ {\rm (ii)} \ ${\rm Diff}_\pi^r(M)_0$ is bounded. \eenum \ecor

-See Section 2.3 for the definition and basic properties of the notion of uniform simplicity of a group relative to a normal subgroup.
+See {Subsection 2.3} for the definition and basic properties of the notion of uniform simplicity of a group relative to a normal subgroup.
 This property implies the boundedness of the group.

 When $k = 0$, we have $(\IR_k, \IZ_k) = (\IR, \IZ)$ and it is seen that the function $\widehat{\nu} : {\rm Diff}^r_\pi(M)_0 \lra \IR$ is a surjective quasimorphism and the restriction $\widehat{\nu} : {\rm Ker}\,P \to \IZ$ is a surjective group homomorphism.
 This implies the following conclusion.